 The best thing about our content calendar is that it makes posting captions SO EASY.

 Since all of our captions are created within Google Sheets, all we need to do is copy and paste them where they need to be.

 It streamlines the process and saves us a TON of time!

 Your scheduled posts are ready to shine on your followers’ feeds!

 The best part?
 You can have your very own Google Sheets content calendar without worrying about all the formatting…

-You can find our content calendar template included as bonus training within our Boss in Business Membership!
+You can find our content calendar template included as bonus training within our Ultimate Social Media Templates Bundle.

-Let us know in the comments what your favourite scheduling platform is!
+Let us know in the comments what your favorite scheduling platform is!